Trooping the Colour: Regimental marches of the foot guards

-List of regiments trooping the colour
+List of regiments trooping their colour

 Since only one colour can be trooped down the ranks at a time, each year a single battalion of the five Foot Guards regiments is selected to troop its colours.

-Since 1993, the 2nd Battalions of the Grenadier Guards, Coldstream Guards and Scots Guards have been in "suspended animation" - they are represented in the parade by the three incremental companies.
-Incremental companies, however, serve for their respective 3rd Battalions, as well as for the 2nd and 3rd Battalions of the Irish and Welsh Guards, respectively.
+The 2nd Battalions of the Grenadier Guards, Coldstream Guards and Scots Guards are in "suspended animation" - they are represented in the parade by three incremental companies.
+In 2022, two new incremental companies were formed following the conversion of the 1st Battalion, Irish Guards to the specialised infantry role.
+These new units, No. 9 Company and No. 12 Company, continue the traditions of the 2nd Battalion, Irish Guards, which was placed in suspended animation in 1947.

 The number of soldiers participating in Trooping the Colour in London has declined over the years due to defence budget cuts in Household Division battalions as well as the battalions' commitments to military and peacekeeping operations overseas.
 This gives some of the units little time to practise ceremonial functions.
 However, the format of the ceremony has remained the same over the centuries following routines of old battle formations used in the era of musket warfare.
+The 1988 parade was the last until 2023 to have all five regiments in participation, and in 1993 the parade was reduced from eight guards companies to six companies.

+Associated events

+Before the Sovereign's Birthday Parade, the Trooping the Colour parade is conducted twice in full on the two preceding Saturdays, which serve as dress rehearsals for the main event.

+The Major General's Review

+Held two Saturdays beforehand, the parade is identical to the Sovereign's Birthday Parade, with the exception that there are no soldiers lining The Mall.
+The salute is taken by the Major-General commanding the Household Division.

+The Colonel's Review

+Held on the Saturday beforehand, the salute is taken by the Royal Colonel of the regiment whose colour is being trooped.
+This time, the parade includes 250 Guardsmen who line the route along The Mall.